rmcelreath/rethinking/ERRATA.md

 page 213: Overthinking box: function name is sim_train_test now in 2nd ed.

+page 228: R code 7.28: Should be 40.9, to tie the number more tightly to the paragraph above

+page 248: R code 8.14: Should be precis(m8.3, depth=2 )

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".